-You need to let the chicken sit in this mix for about 20 mins, but if you feel like you cannot get the liquid everywhere, you can first apply the mix all over the whole chicken, and then let one side sit in the lemon salt mix for 10 mins, and then flip to the other side for 10 mins.
+If you feel like you cannot get the liquid everywhere, you can first apply the mix all over the whole chicken, and then let one side sit in the lemon salt mix for 10 mins, and then flip to the other side for 10 mins.

 Having said that, in case you are short on time, you can definitely cut the marination time, but I’d still recommend to wait for at-least 4-6 hours.

-Out of the Fridge:
+Get the Chicken Out of the Fridge

 Once you have let the chicken marinate well, take it out of the fridge, and set it on the counter to thaw for at-least 30 minutes, before you put it in the oven, because you don’t want to expose the chicken to extreme temperatures within a matter of few minutes.

-However, at this point, you can start prepping the chicken to get it ready to go in the oven.
+However, at this point you can start prepping the chicken to get it ready to go in the oven.

 I personally love that.
 But to be honest, in the many years I made the tandoori chicken at home, for the longest time, no matter how good it tasted, I could never replicate that outside texture.

 So you can imagine my joy when I finally figured it out, and it’s something I have to share with you all, because that restaurant-like outside texture is ridiculously simple to achieve.

 The secret to getting perfectly crisp tandoori chicken skin (while keeping the chicken moist & juicy on the inside) is merely sprinkling some cornflour on the chicken before putting it in the oven.

 By face up, I mean that place the chicken on the side you want it to be when you finally take it out.
 I am only mentioning this, because you will be flipping the chicken twice during the roasting process, so it’s simpler to put it on the side you want it out.

-If you noticed, I only told you to sprinkle cornflour & oil on one side.
+If you noticed, I only told you to sprinkle corn flour & oil on one side.
 It’s not an oversight, I’ll come to the second side in a bit.

-Of-course this whole, oil & cornflour thing is optional, but highly recommended to get that perfect restaurant-like texture.
+Of-course this whole oil & corn flour thing is optional, but highly recommended to get that perfect restaurant-like texture.

-Into the Oven:
+Get Chicken Into the Oven

 Note: Before you actually heat the oven, it might be helpful, if you rearrange your oven racks, so that the rack on which you will place the chicken to cook is positioned right in the center of the oven, just so that there is enough place for the whole chicken to fit in comfortably, and everything cooks evenly.